-Once you have chosen the proper carrier for your pup, it is crucial to get them acclimated to their new safe haven so they feel at-ease when they are zipped up during travel.
-Here at Roverlund, we know firsthand how important a pup’s feeling of safety is for stress-free trips together.
+Once you have chosen the proper carrier for your pup and lifestyle, it is crucial to get your travel buddy acclimated to their new safe haven so they feel at-ease when they are zipped up during travel.
+Whether they are traveling in a crate in the car or by airline-approved carrier in the air, here at Roverlund, we know firsthand how important a pup’s feeling of safety is for stress-free trips together.

-Utilize these seven tips to get your co-pilot comfy-cozy in their new Roverlund carrier!
+Utilize these seven tips to get your co-pilot comfy-cozy in their new Roverlund carrier, backpack, tote or crate!

 1. Determine Your Pup’s Comfort Level